eoinomurchu/tinyga/README.md

 ### Data Structures ###

 The data structures are as follows:

    * A 2\*PopSize\*IndiviualSize _Bool array to store the current generation's population and the next generation's population.
 These alternate using <code>mod 2</code>
-   * A 2\*PopSize int array to store the fitness values
+   * A PopSize int array to store the fitness values
-   * A 2\*PopSize double array to store the selection probabilities
+   * A PopSize double array to store the selection probabilities
-   * Fitness and selection probability could be one dimensional of size PopSize I guess

 ### Allocation ###

 The data structures are then allocated on the heap using the recursive <code>allocateNdArrays</code> function.

    * The memory allocated at each recursive call depends on two parameters, <code>dimensions</code>, how many dimensions out of N are left to be allocated, and <code>paramLevel</code>, which index from <code>params</code> should read for the size of this current dimension
       * There are two cases for <code>dimensions</code>:
          * <code>&gt; 1</code> the data type size being allocated is that of a pointer